-The wastewater system serves most of the Gainesville urban area and consists of 608 miles of gravity sewer collection system, 166 pump stations with 136 miles of associated force main, and two major wastewater treatment plants with a combined treatment capacity of 22.4 Mgd AADF.
-While effluent disposal is mostly accomplished through deep well injection and surface water discharge, the System is aggressively expanding its reuse systems at both of its treatment plants in order to conserve groundwater resources and provide additional effluent disposal capacity expansion.
+The wastewater system serves most of the Gainesville urban area and consists of 629 miles of gravity sewer collection system, 165 pump stations with 139 miles of associated force main, and two major wastewater treatment plants with a combined treatment capacity of 22.4 Mgd AADF.

+All of the effluent from the plants is beneficially reused either for aquifer recharge via recharge wells or groundwater recharge systems, environmental restoration, irrigation, or industrial cooling.
+The System is continuing to expand its reuse systems at both of its treatment plants in order to conserve groundwater resources and provide additional effluent disposal capacity expansion.

 The wastewater system service area is essentially the same as the water system service area.
 Similar to the water system, extension policies for providing wastewater facilities and service to new customers are in place with connection fees appropriately designed to protect existing customers from rate pressure that would result from adding new customers.
 Comprehensive land use plans for the Gainesville urban area mandate connection of new construction to the wastewater system for all but very low density residential developments.
-Much of the wastewater system's growth is in areas served by Clay for electricity.
+Much of the wastewater system's growth is in areas served by Clay for electricity or redevelopment of areas with higher density development.
+The System also provides wholesale wastewater service to the City of Waldo.
 The wastewater system does not serve the majority of the University of Florida campus.

-The System has experienced a slight decrease in customers in recent years as population growth, the most significant factor in customer growth, has slowed under weak economic conditions.
-The following tabulation shows the average number of wastewater customers, including reclaimed water customers, for the fiscal years ended September 30, 2007 through 2011.
+The System has experienced a slight increase in customers in recent years as population growth, the most significant factor in customer growth, has slowly begun to improve from weak economic conditions.
+The following tabulation shows the average number of wastewater customers, including reclaimed water customers, for the fiscal years ending September 30, 2010 through 2014.